l0b5ter/ChatIsSuperior_StreamlabsCommand/README.md

 # ChatIsSuperior_StreamlabsCommand
-Allow chat to control your keyboard!
+Allow chat to control your keyboard, with maybe a sound!
 Commands cost currency..
 ChatIsSuperior_StreamlabsCommand is a twitch script for the streamlabs chatbot that brings the streamer and the viewer closer^^

 Script-version: 1.0.0.2
-Last-modified: 27.03.2020
+Last-modified: 13.05.2020
 Made by: lobster/loster31345 from WiAD
 Requested by: Mofker (twitch.tv/mofkerlive).